lbwa/docs-server/README.md

 - Support for specifying minimum response size in bytes to turn on gzip

-- Support `static` mode, You can only generator `JSON` static files without server building.
+- Support `static` mode, You can only generate `JSON` static files without server building.

 ## Installing